Akibaliyas/pc_shop/README.md

 # pc_shop
-PHP selling system for a PC shop
+A selling system for a PC shop(PHP)